basking-in-the-sun2000/solar-logger/README.rst

 -scanner2 will display the values of the registers listed in regs

--roofs_add_forcast will add the next few days forcasts from solcast to influxdb
+-roofs_add_forecast will add the next few days forecasts from solcast to influxdb

 -fill_measurements sends the recorded data from the inverter to solcast